violetacf/near-earth/README.old.md

 ## Creating the App:

 - I'm going to use Postman to see what information I get back with my API key

+- I wrote a fetch request in the DatesEntry Component, and I am console.logging the data that I receive

+- When looking at data by doing request in postman it only allows the time frame to be a maximum of 7 days. - Need to work on this